-- From May 1 through September 30, use the boat launch to access the lakes for boating, canoeing, and kayaking.
+From May 15 through September 2, use the boat launch to access the lakes for boating, canoeing, and kayaking.
 Boats with gas motors are not allowed on the lakes, even if the motor is out of the water.
 No rentals are available.
-No boating or paddling is permitted on the lakes from October 1 through April 30 to avoid disturbing migrating waterfowl.
+No boating or paddling is permitted on the lakes during the rest of the year to avoid disturbing migrating waterfowl.

-- Hike the new Marquis Oak Ridge Trail, a 2.7-mile crushed-gravel trail designed for hiking and bicycling.
+Hike the Marquis Oak Ridge Trail, a 2.7-mile crushed-gravel trail.
 This trail begins at the north end of the Refuge and leads through diverse prairies and wetlands to the Oak Ridge marsh and savanna complex in the site’s interior.

 Driving Directions on Google Maps.
 Enter your starting address to get directions.